How to uninstall Google Drive from Mac

 If you want to get rid of the app and all its remains with one shot, your best bet is to use a third-party uninstaller.
 CleanMyMac X is a perfect option to try out.
 I’ve been relying on it for months, and it impressed me with an easy-to-use interface and rich feature set.

-Here’s how to force uninstall Backup and Sync with the Uninstaller module:
+Here’s how to force uninstall Google Drive with the Uninstaller module:

-- Download, install and launch CleanMyMac X (free version, here)
+- Download, install, and open CleanMyMac X (free download here)

 - Go to the Uninstaller tab.